Carreau/phd-dissertation/parts/part1.rst

 material which is both solid and viscous.
 In order to describe such behavior one can use the theory of viscoelastic materials.
 A number of models have been and are still developed to describe viscoelastic behavior.
-The Kelvin-Voigt and Maxwell models are two of the simpler ones.
+The Kelvin-Voigt and Maxwell models are two of the simpler ones (:num:`Fig #fig-mkv`).
 A thought experiment to understand each of these model is to put a spring and a dash pot in parallel or series.
 Such model systems exhibit viscoelastic behavior.

+.. _fig-mkv:
 .. figure:: /figs/MKV.png
     :width: 70%